chbatey/java-async-talk/README.md

 #### TODO

-Slide on converting from Async to syc vs sync to async Get java doc working in intellij and source attached Slide describing the scenario with interface
+???
+Slide on converting from Async to syc vs sync to async
-Add slide showing the basic building blocks and how they map to Future, ListenableFuture, CompletableFuture, Observable